jaxs-ribs/arena/README.md

 * **WebGPU First** – leverage the modern graphics and compute API available across platforms.
 The `compute` crate provides a generic interface over GPU compute kernels with a CPU fallback used during testing.
 The initial GPU implementation targets the `wgpu` crate so it can run on Vulkan, Metal and eventually WebGPU in the browser.
 * **Physics Engine** – the `physics` crate contains a simple rigid body simulator implemented with GPU kernels.
 At the moment it includes a basic sphere integrator but it is structured so more complex bodies and constraints can be added.
 The API is designed to be differentiable so gradients can flow through simulation steps.
 * **ML Policy Stack** – future work will extend the runtime with reinforcement learning utilities and policy networks so the simulator can be used end‑to‑end for control tasks.
 Everything stays in Rust for portability and performance.
-* **Runtime & Tooling** – the `runtime` crate is a small executable that wires everything together.
+* **Runtime & Tooling** – the `jaxs` crate is a small executable that wires everything together.
 It includes a shader watcher for hot‑reloading WGSL compute shaders and serves as the basis for training loops and visual debugging.

 ## Repository Layout